-Corpus Luteum Cyst
+What Does Corpus Luteum Cyst Mean?

-Most corpus luteum cysts are asymptomatic and many women do not even know they exist.
-However, in postmenopausal women, this type of cyst may be cancerous.
+Most corpus luteum cysts do not have any symptoms and many women do not even know they exist unless they grow large, causing pain.
 Corpus luteum cysts are an indication that the functions required for fertility are taking place and they do not contribute to infertility.

-FertilitySmarts explains Corpus Luteum Cyst
+FertilitySmarts Explains Corpus Luteum Cyst

-They may also be discovered inadvertently during a routine pelvic exam or other unrelated testing.
+They may also be discovered inadvertently during a routine pelvic exam or another unrelated testing.
 Most corpus luteum cysts will resolve within a period of 2-3 menstrual cycles.